zendeskgarden/react-components/docs/migration.md

   scheme to custom components that are not part of the Garden framework.
 It is recommended to utilize this stopgap measure until such components can be updated to leverage the full capabilities of v9 `getColor`.
+- Utility function `getColor` has been refactored with a signature that supports v9 light/dark modes.
+Replace usage with `getColorV8` until custom components can be upgraded to utilize the new `getColor` function.
 - Utility function `getDocument` has been removed.
 Use `useDocument` instead.
 - Utility function `isRtl` has been removed.
 Use `props.theme.rtl` instead.
 - The following exports have changed: